UPDATED: NOW ONLINE

-Places are available for the fourth annual joint BCPC and The Farmers Club technical seminar, running on Tuesday 22 September 2020 at The Farmers Club in London.
+Places are available for the fourth annual joint BCPC and The Farmers Club technical seminar, running on Tuesday 22 September 2020 online via Zoom.

 The event sets out to put climate change in perspective for UK farmers and the environment they protect.
 The specialist panel of speakers will explain some of the challenges and, more importantly, detail the opportunities for UK agriculture so that it can make the most of our world’s long-term weather forecast.